cortexmedia/Beluga/README.md

 ** What do I need to use it **
   - A Unix compatible system with RSync, SSH, Docker Compose, and obviously, Docker..

-** How Belugastuff works **
+** How Beluga works **

-  - Sscripts/ contains all the functions used to build docker containers and deploy them
+  - scripts/ contains all the functions used to build docker containers and deploy them
   - bin/beluga Contains the CLI to call the various scripts.
-Ensuite?
+  - sample/ Example of BelugaFile.
-sample/ Example of BelugaFile. lib/ Common functions used by the various deployment scripts.
+  - lib/ Common functions used by the various deployment scripts.

 ** Usage **
 Copyright (c) 2015 Cortex (cortex.bz)